yliyanage/Accident-Detection/pages/feat_select.md

 title: Feature Selection
 ---

-In feature selection, our goal is to select the most informative features (out of all extracted time domain and frequency domain features [here](./feat_extract.html)) for accident detection.
+In feature selection, our goal is to select a subset of most informative features (out of all extracted features [here](./feat_extract.html)) for accident detection.

 ## Information Theoretic Feature Selection